Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Also called ‘fixed-fee’ or ‘project-based’ pricing, in this method, you charge a flat fee for each project.
-It doesn’t matter how many (or how few) people work on the project; you get paid the same as long as you can deliver it to satisfaction.
+It doesn’t matter how many (or how few) people work on the project; you get paid the same as long as you can deliver it to your satisfaction.

-Fixed-fee pricing requires extensive upfront calculations to understand the expenses involved in delivering different project-types.
+Fixed-fee pricing requires extensive upfront calculations to understand the expenses involved in delivering different project types.
 Once you understand the expenses, you can add a profit margin into the price.

-Fixed-fee pricing is popular among small agencies who want to reduce client-resistance and don’t want to deal with the administrative burden of hourly billing.
+Fixed-fee pricing is popular among small agencies who want to reduce client resistance and don’t want to deal with the administrative burden of hourly billing.

-- Simplicity: The greatest benefit to this method of billing is its simplicity.
+- Simplicity: The greatest benefit of this method of billing is its simplicity.
 A client requests a project and you can immediately turn around with a price based on the specifications.
 This keeps things simple for you as well as the client.